How to Get Inspiration to Write a Song: Ideas & Title Ideas

 Genres for songs could be likened to how crisps have numerous different flavours.
 Where you can get salt and vinegar or cheese and onion, for music you can have pop, rock, R&B and many more different genres or sub-genres.

 You might want to stick to exploring genres you already enjoy listening to.
 However, you can also break out of what you know and spend some time learning about new ones.

 Test out a simple melody alongside a rhythm that you’re satisfied with.
 From here, you can change the musical idea’s components by giving it a slower tempo, moving notes up and down or adding in other instruments and counter-melodies.

 With every song genre, there are different musical components that make up that particular genre.
 For example, country music will use different chord patterns to R&B and pop will have contrasting song structures to jazz.

 Exploring the differences and similarities will open up your creativity.

 Have you struggled with finding inspiration for your songs?
+Perhaps you can share how to get inspiration to write a song?
 Let us know how you dealt with writer’s block in the comments!